mattiagaggi/3D-Pose-Estimator---MSc_project/README.md

 The thesis aims at expanding on the work by Rhodin *et al* in the paper Unsupervised Geometry-Aware Representation for 3D Human Pose Estimation (https://arxiv.org/pdf/1804.01110.pdf).
 Here we provide an overview of the work done, more details can be found in my dissertation.

+I will be trying to be as faithful as possible to the work done without "embellishing" the results as seems to be common practice in the research community.
+I will also keep a very informal tone, otherwise reading this would be super boring - thanks for getting this far by the way.
+After all I am not trying to get funding or anything like that.
+Ok getting serious now.

 This works is divided in two parts:

 1) Reproducing the work from Rhodin that leverages multiple cameras at training time to estimate the 3D pose from monocular images.
 This is done by training an encoder-decoder architecture to reproduce images from different angles given an in input image.
+In the first stage, the encoder-decoder is trained on the multiple views by feeding as input image, the image from a different camera and the 3D rotation between the root joints in the two images.
-In the first stage the encoder-decoder is trained on the multiple views.
-In the second stage the weights of the encoder are fixed and a shallow network is trained on top of the encoder to minimise the L2 distance between the outputs and the 3D joints.
+In the second stage, the weights of the encoder are fixed and a shallow network is trained on top of the encoder to minimise the L2 distance between the outputs and the 3D joints.
 With this protocol, we can reduce the pose data needed to solve the regression problem with an error reported below - More details on the original paper (https://arxiv.org/pdf/1804.01110.pdf).

 <p>